-Since the bitter and persistent persecution, both by the religious and secular press, of Judge Edmonds, probably no accession to our faith has caused a greater commotion than the publication by Henry Kiddle of his recent book on Spiritualism, and the extraordinary sale of the first edition in a single day, shows not only a deep interest in our faith, but an interest in the published utterances of Mr. K. From his long service in the Public School system of the City of New York, his exalted position as a scholar and christian gentleman, his blameless life, and spotless character, caused many persons who had ridiculed our faith and its believers, to stop and say, "Can any good come out of Nazareth?"
-Of course the daily journals must attack it, and find fault with its literary execution, and the secular press selected three pages of communications purporting to have been received through his son and daughter, the intelligences thus manifesting claiming to be the spirits of persons of learning and distinction who had long since passed to their spirit homes; these wouldbe Solons, instead of making an onslaught on the moral and spiritual teachings of the book, must cavil at the words of the com-munications as unworthy of the high source claimed.
-The papers that are Spiritualistic have also attacked the authorship of the communications.
-Dr. Fishbough, that veteran philosopher and scholar, in a recent article, gives, I think, the key note to a solution of this problem.
-When he was acting as scribe taking down the utterances of Andrew Jackson Davis (Nature's Divine Revelations), the sentences were so crude and ungram-matical, that he hesitated to go on in the work. matical, that he hesitated to go on in the work.
-The controlling intelligence using Davis, consented that these thoughts could be clothed in such language as Dr. F. choose to give, insisting that the thoughts should not be changed, only the wording of them.
-Had Mr Kiddle, as the recorder of these communications through his children, been willing to have done this, a far different book would have been published.
-Wisely or not, he chose to send the messages out to the world as received, believing that the sober second thought of the reading world would make this all right. of the reading world would make this all right.
+Since the bitter and persistent persecution, both by the religious and secular press, of Judge Edmonds, probably no accession to our faith has caused a greater commotion than the publication Kiddle of his recent book on Spiritualby Henry ism, and the extraordinary sale of the first edition in a single day, shows not only a deep interest in our faith, but an interest in the published utterances of Mr. K. From his long service in the Public School system of the City of New York, his exalted position as a scholar and christian gentleman, his blameless life, and spotless char-acter, caused many persons who had ridiculed our faith and its believers, to stop and say, "Can any good come out of Nazareth?"
+Of course the daily journals must attack it, and find fault with its literary execution, and the secular press selected three pages of communications purporting to have been received through his son and daughter, the intelligences thus manifesting claiming to be the spirits of persons of learning and distinction who had long since passed to their spirit homes; these wouldbe Solons, instead of making an onthese would be solves, instead of making an on-slaught on the moral and spiritual teachings of the beerk, must cavil at the words of the com-munications as unworthy of the high source claimed.
+The papers that are Spiritualistic have also attacked the authorship of the communica-tions.
+Dr. Fishbough, that veteran philosopher and scholar, in a recent article, gives, I think, the few point to a solution of this problem.
+When he key note to a solution of this problem.
+When he was acting as scribe taking down the utterances of Andrew Jackson Davis (Nature's Divine Revelations), the sentences were so crude and ungrammatical, that he hesitated to go on in the work.
+The controlling intelligence using Davis, consent-ed that these thoughts could be clothed in such language as Dr. F. choose to give, insisting that the thoughts should not be changed, only the wording of them.
+Had Mr Kiddle, as the record. er of these communications through his children, been willing to thave done this, a far different book would have been published.
+Wisely or not, he chose to send the messages out to the world as received, believing that the sober second thought of the reading world would make this all right.

-It is not my purpose to defend Mr. Kiddle's book, for our brother who stands as its sponsor, is far more able to do this than I am, but let me here say, that no book issued in favor of Spiritualism in the last ten years, has created such a wide-spread interest in our laith, and so great a desire on the part of thoughtful and intelligent men and women to investigate the phenomena, and in practical results our brother may find in the near future "that he builded better than he
+At is not my purpose to defend Mr. Kiddle's ar more able to do this than I am, but let me here say, that no book issued in favor of Spiritualism in the last ten years, has created such a wide-spread interest in our faith, and so great a desire on the part of thoughtful and intelligent men and women to investigate the phenomens, and in practical results our brother may find in the near future "that he builded better than he knew."